Molorius/ADS126X/README.md

 I tried to keep all commands in the order the [datasheet](http://www.ti.com/lit/ds/symlink/ads1262.pdf) is written in for ease of reading.
 Basic commands are on page 85, the register map is on page 88.

-To do: make all internal calls generic, so this can be ported to other platforms.

 Table of Contents
 =================
 * [Initialization](#initialization)